 National Hepatitis Information line on 1800 437 222.

-Treatment options available on the PBS from 1 May 2016
+Treatment options available on the PBS since 1 May 2016

-The treatment options below are based on the ‘Australian recommendations for the management of hepatitis C virus infection: a consensus statement 2016’ (www.gesa.org.au).
+The treatment options below are based on the ‘Australian recommendations for the management of hepatitis C virus infection: a consensus statement 2016’.
+You can view this at hepcguidelines.org.au

 Some variations to these regimens may be required depending on a person’s individual clinical history or health status and Interferon containing regimens are only shown where there are no other PBS option is currently approved.
 For more detailed information you can discuss options with your doctor.